Leadership

 Lady Henri hails from LaGrange, Illinois, a western suburb of Chicago.
 She was an active member of St. Paul CME Church, in Chicago-proper, where she served as a youth leader, choir member, liturgical dancer, and a member of the usher board.
 She attended Lyons Township High School in LaGrange and Bethany College in Lindsborg, Kansas where, like in her church, she sang in the choir and performed in other areas of the arts.
 At Bethany, she received a Bachelor of Arts degree in the field of education with concentrations in special education, art, and English.

-In January of 2021, she retired from serving as the Director of Development at Morgan State University.
-She lives in Owings Mills, Maryland with her husband, Rev. Dr. Raymond E. Banks Sr. The pair now work diligently in this ministry of which God has called them.
-Lady Henri is grateful to the Lord for their son, Raymond Jr. (Marketta), and grandson, Raymond III.
-Lady Henri is the daughter of Cleo May and the late Cleaveland & late Esther Boyd.
+In January of 2021, she retired from serving as the Director of Development for the Office of Institutional Advancement at Morgan State University.
+She lives in Owings Mills, Maryland with her husband, Dr. Banks.
+The pair now work diligently in this ministry to which God has called them.
+Lady Henri is grateful to the Lord for their son, Raymond Jr., his wife Marketta, and grandson, Raymond III.
+She is the daughter of Cleo May and the late Cleaveland & late Esther Boyd.